kyma-project/community/sig-and-wg/sig-core/proposals/update-code-and-chart-in-one-pr.md

 The Guard workflow looks as follows:
 1. Fetch all required checks sent by Prow for a given PR that represent components build.
+Guard filters checks by its names.
+In Kyma Prow configuration, there is a convention for job names.
+For example, every component job name for master branch starts with `pre-master-kyma-components-`.
-2. If any status is marked as failed, the integration job fails.
+2. If any status is marked as failed, the integration job fails to reduce the number of provisioned clusters and VMs.
 3. If all checks are successful, the integration job execution is continued.
 4. If waiting for checks takes more than the defined timeout (10min), the integration job fails.
-5. If some statuses are in Pending state, sleep for some time (15s) and go to point 1.

-Ad Step 1.
-Guard filters statuses by its names.
-In Kyma Prow configuration, there is a convention for job names.
-For example, every component job name for master branch starts with `pre-master-kyma-components-`.
-Ad Step 2, Guard fails fast integration job to reduce the number of provisioned clusters and VMs.
-Ad Step 4, Guard defines a timeout for checking jobs statuses.
-Prow defines a maximum number of concurrently executed jobs.
+Notice that Prow defines a maximum number of concurrently executed jobs.
 There could be an extremely rare situation, that Prow executes only integration jobs that all wait for components jobs that cannot be executed because a maximum number of concurrent jobs was reached.
 In such a case, a developer has to trigger an integration job manually.
+5. If some statuses are in Pending state, sleep for some time (15s) and go to point 1.

 Find more information on Guard implementation in [PR#904](https://github.com/kyma-project/test-infra/pull/904).